-- (1) Initiation practices are prohibited in all provinces except the Eastern Cape, excluding Nelson Mandela Bay, with effect from 17 December 2020. - (2) Unless otherwise determined- - (a) a person may not arrange or hold an initiation school or conduct an initiation practice; - (b) a prospective initiate may not attend an initiation school; - (c) an owner of land may not provide consent for the use of his or her land for the holding of an initiation school; and - (d) a traditional surgeon or medical practitioner may not perform circumcision as part of an initiation practice. - (3) All post-initiation celebrations ("imigidi") are prohibited. - (4) The National House of Traditional Leaders and provincial houses of traditional leaders must take steps to ensure that traditional leaders are aware of the content of this regulation. - (5) Failure to adhere to these regulations and any directions that are issued in respect of initiation schools, will result in the closure of initiation schools by the relevant authorities.
+- (2) Unless otherwise determined - (a) a person may not arrange or hold an initiation school or conduct an nitiation practice; - (b) a prospective initiate may not attend an initiation school; - (c) an owner of land may not provide consent for the use of his or her land for the holding of an initiation school; and - (d) a traditional surgeon or medical practitioner may not perform circumcision as part of an initiation practice. - (3) All post-initiation celebrations ("imigidi") are prohibited. - (4) The National House of Traditional Leaders and provincial houses of traditional leaders must take steps to ensure that traditional leaders are aware of the content of this regulation. - (5) Failure to adhere to these regulations and any directions that are issued in respect of initiation schools, will result in the closure of initiation schools by the relevant authorities.